kunigami/kunigami.github.io/_books/moorish-spain.md

 After the death of Abd al-Malik there was a struggle for power, which led to the weaking of the Caliphate and the creation of party kings or taifa, including Zawi ibn Ziri of Granada, Abu al-Qasim Muhammad ibn Abbad of Seville Sabur al-Saqlabi of Badajoz (including Lisbon); and Mujahid al-Amiri of Denia (including the Balearic Islands).
 This desatabilization was known as the first fitna.

-Seville was the most powerful one (Abbadid dynasty) and conquered the other taifas including Cordoba itself.
+Seville was the most powerful one (Abbadid dynasty) and conquered some of the other taifas including Cordoba itself.

 During this period, taifas often fought with each other and hired Christian kingdoms as mercenaries for help.
 A famous mercenary of the time was Rodrigo Díaz, from Castille, and better known as El Cid.
-He nitially worked for Alfonso VI (king of Castille-Leon) but later became a rich independent mercenary fighting against both Christians and Muslims and eventually settled as ruler of Valencia.
+He initially worked for Alfonso VI (king of Castille-Leon) but later became a rich independent mercenary fighting against both Christians and Muslims and eventually settled as ruler of Valencia.

 The taifa kingdoms continued the support for religious or scientific learning seen in the Cordoba caliphate.
 A prominent scholar was Ibn Hazm.
 He was not patronized by any taifa leader because he had allegiance to the fallen Umayyads, but nevertheless published influential works such as *The Ring of the Dove* (a treatise on love) and the *Book of Sects*, a book described as comparative religion but which the author says is misleading since its goal is to assert the rightness of Islam over other religions.